Itangalo/studentmatrix/README.txt

 There are some other actions you can find from the StudentMatrix menu.

+* "Send email to students": This sends out an email to students, based on a template in a Google document.
+The template to use is set on the config tab.
+  See http://preview.tinyurl.com/studentmatrix-mail for an example and instructions for how to create your own template.
 * "Count cell status": To use this, select a number of cells in a template first.
 The action will count the selected cells for all selected students, and write out the number of cells marked ok/review/unlocked in the student tab in